 The principal business of the Group is derivatives brokerage, which involves matching and/or executing and settling derivatives trade orders for the customers.
 When the customers place a trade order, it usually involves a combination of futures and options and other derivatives products, which are typically viewed as a single product by the customers in the derivatives market.
-During the period under review, the Group derived all of the revenue from commission income for derivatives brokerage services provided to the customers.
+During the period under review, the Group derived all of its revenue from commission income for derivatives brokerage services provided to the customers.

-For the FY2020, the trade orders involved listed derivatives products which were either executed on the Hong Kong Exchanges and Clearing Limited (the "HKEx") or Singapore Exchange (the "SGX"), and non-listed derivatives products which were all executed over-the-counter ("OTC").
-The Group has, through De Riva, entered into arrangements with a number of execution brokers to provide derivative services for SGX listed derivatives and HKEx listed single stock options as De Riva does not have the relevant trading rights.
+For the FY2023, the trade orders involved listed derivatives products which were either executed on the Hong Kong Exchanges and Clearing Limited (the "HKEx") or Singapore Exchange (the "SGX") or Eurex Exchange (the "EUREX"), and non-listed derivatives products which were all executed over-the-counter ("OTC").
+The Group has, through De Riva, entered into arrangements with a number of execution brokers to provide derivative services for SGX listed derivatives as De Riva does not have the relevant trading rights.
 Hence, De Riva acted as an agent to arrange for and match up trade orders without providing any execution, settlement or clearing services, and trading parties are directly responsible for all risks involved in the OTC transactions.

-For the FY2020, the revenue was approximately HK\$54.5 million, representing a decrease of approximately 16.3% when compared with the revenue of approximately HK\$65.1 million of FY2019.
+For the FY2023, the revenue was approximately HK\$56.9 million, representing an increase of approximately 43.3% when compared with the revenue of approximately HK\$39.7 million of FY2022.